nauqh/Ashema/README.md

 <img src="ashema.gif" alt="drawing"  height="250"/>

 Custom music bot for housekeeping.
-The bot is for personal study about the new python library [**Hikari**](https://www.hikari-py.dev/) for developing Discord bots and practice working with Lavalink APIs as well as maintaining and hosting the application.
+The bot is for personal study about the new python library [**Hikari**](https://www.hikari-py.dev/) for developing Discord bots and practice working with Lavalink APIs.

 ## Features